Dog Mental Illness Symptoms: Your Complete 2026 Guide

 Life Changes and Trauma

-- Moving to a new home
+- Moving to a new home.

-- Addition of a new baby or pet
+- Addition of a new baby or pet.

-- Loss of a family member or animal companion
+- Loss of a family member or animal companion.

-- Changes in daily routine
+- Changes in daily routine (you got a new job with different hours).

-- Traumatic experiences (accidents, abuse, scary encounters)
+- Traumatic experiences (accidents, abuse, scary encounters at the dog park).

 Medical Issues in Disguise

-- Chronic pain from arthritis or injuries
+- Chronic pain from arthritis or injuries.

-- Neurological conditions
+- Neurological conditions.

-- Medication side effects
+- Medication side effects.

-- Dietary issues or food sensitivities
+- Dietary issues or food sensitivities.

 This is why a vet visit is always the first step when you notice behavioral changes.
+Do not skip this.

 Genetics and Breed Predispositions